Skip top navigation

 * To our readers: This website provides information about individuals who played important roles in Federal Reserve history, some of whom embraced, advocated, or advanced public policies that are wholly inconsistent with our values.
 This profile and others on this website acknowledge these problematic views and actions.
 The Federal Reserve History website is committed to transparency in documenting the stories that Fed history reveals and doing so in a manner that is consistent with the Federal Reserve’s commitment to education, diversity, equity, and inclusion.

 Written by the Federal Reserve Bank of Richmond in 2013 and updated by Genevieve Podleski and David C. Wheelock, September 13, 2021.
-See disclaimer.
+See disclaimer and update policy.

 Endnotes